sirjoesiteminder/siteminder-sw-engineer-challenge/README.md

 Answer by Chris Malherbe to the Sitemeinder SW Enineering test 2.2.

 This service features a front end and back end to send emails via SendGrid and Mailgun with automatic failover.

+Some newer features have been used in this project to make it a bit more interesting like:
+- Native ES6 modules in Node by using `--experimental-modules`, this is not fit for production and is not supported in some libs like Jest (yet).
+- React Hooks
+- Yarn workspaces
+- Hapi 18.x

 ## Getting Started